-The decrease in equity in net earnings in 2017 primarily represents the share of SMC Global in the lower net income of Angat Hydropower Corporation (Angat Hydro), reduced by the share of San Miguel properties, Inc. (SMPI) in the net income of Bank of Commerce (BOC) in 2017 compared to the net loss in 2016.
+The increase in equity in net earnings in 2017 primarily represents the share of SMC Global in the lower net loss of Angat Hydropower Corporation (Angat Hydro), share of San Miguel Properties Inc. (SMPI) in the higher net income of Bank of Commerce, net of provision by Ginebra San Miguel Inc. (GSMI) for future losses in Thai San Miguel Liquor Co.
+Ltd.